 In air conduction, sound travels through the outer ear while in bone conduction, sound travels through the skull which is ten times faster.
 In general, it aims to achieve dramatic functional outcomes in all areas of the brain responsible for sensory processing and executive functioning.
 How?

 The Tomatis® Method actively works on the vestibular system, the inner part of the ear that is responsible for balance, all body movements as well as muscle tone.
 In fact, it is very complex and important as it is connected to all areas of the brain and body.

 In terms of learning, the vestibule is connected to the muscles of the eyes enabling them to move for reading.
 It also plays a huge role in our sense of localisation (place), accelerations/decelerations of the body and spatial navigation (space and direction) much needed for writing and speaking.
 Ultimately, it is the key structure for the cerebellum to relay the processed information (i.e. body rhythm) to the whole body.

-By working through the ear, the Tomatis® Method works to harmonise the functioning of each vestibule generating better body control and increasing the coherence of one’s perceptions resulting to the improvement of rhythm, sequencing and all other learning skills.
+By working through the ear, the Tomatis® neurosensory program works on harmonising the functioning of each vestibule generating better body control and increasing the coherence of one’s perceptions resulting to the improvement of rhythm, sequencing, and all other learning and executive functioning skills.